stepanataccolade/docsv2/sources/ci_configure.md

 This will give you a single encrypted output that you can embed in your yml file.

-You can also combine encrypted output and clear text environments using **global** tag.
+#### Combining variables into one build

+You can combine multiple environment variables in the same build using **global** tag.
+This will prevent a build matrix for being triggered and all your variables will be defined for one build.

 ```yaml
 env: